ttaggg/3dsmc_icp/README.md

 ## Data
-The datasets was used:
+The datasets were used:
-- GREYC 3D Colored Mesh Database (preprocessed) \
+- GREYC 3D Colored Mesh Database (preprocessed)
 - TUM RGB-D dataset \
  [Download the data](https://syncandshare.lrz.de/getlink/fiUgchGbMDtkDJrsPWbAu9/Data.zip) and extract to the directory near the repository (this way example configs can be used without modifications).